Fresh Strawberry Cream Mousse Cups Recipe for a Layered Creamy No-Bake Dessert

 In a mixing bowl, beat the softened cream cheese, powdered sugar, and vanilla extract until smooth and creamy.
 Scrape down the sides of the bowl so there are no lumps.

-Step 4: Assemble the Cups
+Step 4: Assemble the Dessert Cups

 Spoon a layer of mousse over the crumb base in each cup.
 Add a layer of the cooled strawberry mixture.
 Repeat with another layer of mousse if your cups are tall enough, then finish with a final spoonful of strawberries.